 Step 1: Complete the form on this page to let us know you’d like to learn more!
 This doesn’t commit you to anything.

-Step 2: You’ll receive an email from one of our team members requesting a quick phone call.
-They’ll share more about the Volunteer Advocate Community and you can decide if God’s leading you to join.
+Step 2: You’ll receive an email from our team with more information about the community, and you can decide if God's leading you to join.
+If you have any questions, reach out to us at firstname.lastname@example.org at any time!

-Step 3: Complete a brief profile to confirm your commitment and watch for a snazzy welcome kit in the mail to help you get started!
+Step 3: Complete a brief application to confirm your commitment and watch for a snazzy welcome kit in the mail to help you get started!

 "I thought my voice was too small to be heard.
 I was wrong."